yuubae215/utility-tools/README.md

 ## 🛠️ Tools Available

 ### 📂 File Binder
 Combine multiple files into a single markdown document with automatic file structure visualization.
-Perfect for documentation, code reviews, and project sharing.
+Specifically designed for LLM prompting - synthesize text from multiple files and folder structures directly into your LLM prompts for maximum efficiency.

 **Key Features:**
 - Drag & drop interface for files and folders